navattic.identify({ email: user.email })

 Your RFP software is powered by your content.
 A messy, outdated content library will only lead to messy, outdated responses.
 Before you even migrate your data, take the time to clean house.
 Archive old information, update key statistics, and standardize your best answers.
 Create a clear folder structure that makes sense for your team, organizing content by product, service, or industry.
 This initial effort pays off big time, as a well-organized library allows your team to quickly find the most relevant, accurate information, making the AI-powered features of your new software even more effective.

-Get Your Team Onboard
+How to Get Your Team Onboard and Trained

 A new tool is only useful if people actually use it.
 Getting your team’s buy-in is critical for a smooth transition.
 Start by clearly communicating the benefits—how will this software make their jobs easier and more successful?
 Schedule dedicated training sessions and create opportunities for everyone to get comfortable with the platform in a low-pressure environment.
 Encourage questions and feedback, and consider appointing a few "super users" who can act as go-to resources for their colleagues.
 A strong change management strategy ensures the software becomes an integral part of your workflow, not just another subscription you’re paying for.